 He stood up to face those who had convened in the clearing.

 "No one is to do anything that might draw further attention to our activities.
 We must have more effort applied to intelligence.
 Those alliance scum must not be able to move without us knowing, and remember, they are most certainly trying to infiltrate us.
 Keep your wits about you.
-Security Chief Dannet will provide you with sealed envelopes containing your specific orders." that is all for now.
-Dismissed said General Hemm.
+Security Chief Dannet will provide you with sealed envelopes containing your specific orders. hat is all for now.
+Dismissed," said General Hemm.

 Those in the clearing hurried off to assigned tasks.